andfanilo/streamlit-echarts/README.md

 ### On Javascript functions

-This library also provies the `JsCode` util class directly from `pyecharts`.
+This library also provides the `JsCode` util class directly from `pyecharts`.

-This class is used to indicate javascript code by wrapping with a specific placeholder.
+This class is used to indicate javascript code by wrapping it with a specific placeholder.
 On the custom component side, we parse every value in options looking for this specific placeholder to determine whether a value is a JS function.

-As such, if you want to pass JS function as strings in Python args, you use the corresponding `JsCode` module to wrap code with this placeholder :
+As such, if you want to pass JS functions as strings in your options, you should use the corresponding `JsCode` module to wrap code with this placeholder :

-* In Python dict, wrap with `streamlit_echarts.JsCode` by calling `JsCode(function).jscode`.
+* In Python dicts representing the JSON option counterpart, wrap any JS string function with `streamlit_echarts.JsCode` by calling `JsCode(function).jscode`.
-It's a smaller version of `pyecharts.commons.utils.JsCode` so you don't need to download `pyecharts` to use it.
+It's a smaller version of `pyecharts.commons.utils.JsCode` so you don't need to install `pyecharts` to use it.
 ```
 series: [
     {